Harvey Guzzini Faro Pendant Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

-Other versions: Also made with a rise & fall mechanism.
+Other versions: The Harvey Guzzini Faro pendant lamp was also made with a rise & fall mechanism.
 Made as a floor lamp and a table lamp.
 Produced in red, orange, white, transparent brown…

 Faro: Italian word for lighthouse.